About Me

 Adithya E. Rajagopalan

 I am an experimental and computational neuroscientist studying the rules and algorithms governing decision making.
-Currently I am a postdoctoral associate in Dr. Christine Constantinople's lab at NYU's Center for Neural Science.
+Currently I am a Leon Levy Neuroscience Scholar in Dr. Christine Constantinople's lab at NYU's Center for Neural Science.
 My present work focuses on understanding how complex cognitive representations necessary for decision-making within orbitofrontal circuits are constructed from simpler inputs.

 I graduated from the Indian Institute of Science Education and Research in Pune, India with a dual B.S.-M.S. degree in Biology in 2017.
 I then earned my PhD in Neuroscience in 2023 from Glenn Turner’s lab at the HHMI Janelia Research Campus via a joint graduate program with Johns Hopkins University.
 During my PhD I used Drosophila melanogaster to study value-based decision-making at the level of behavior, circuits and theory, leveraging the model system’s plethora of genetic tools to expand theories explaining decision-making under uncertainty.